Introduction

 flag or theCREATE_CLIENTS=false

 environment variable.
 You are now responsible for creating clients in the database manually, so this option is more suitable for large scale deployments.
+See Integration for more information on such deployments.

 The server only logs errors by default.
 To add additional logging output, set